Randolph, Alabama

 Randolph is an unincorporated community in Bibb County, Alabama, United States.
 At the 2010 census, the population was 1,169.

 History

+Randolph is likely named for Randolph County, North Carolina, where many of the community's early settlers moved from.

+Randolph is located on the former Mobile and Ohio Railroad.

-The community had a post office, with postmasters appointed from 1839 to 1971.
+The community has a post office, with postmasters first appointed in 1839.

 Geography

 Randolph is located at 32.89956°N 86.91082°W and has an elevation of 554 ft.

 Education

-Randolph has an elementary school, serving students from Kindergarten to 6th grade.
+Randolph has an elementary school, serving students from kindergarten to 6th grade.